 Distribution of 5G device ecosystem as of December 2019

-The fact that smartphones are the 1st category of devices announced together with modules is a noteworthy fact.
-CPEs and modules, are usually the first devices to go to the market when a device ecosystem is building up but smartphones usually come afterward.
+The fact that smartphones are the 1st category of devices announced together with modules is noteworthy.
+CPEs and modules, are usually the first devices to go to the market when a device ecosystem is building up but smartphone usually come afterwards.

-If we look at the price of 5G smartphones, they mostly come with a premium versus not 5G smartphones as it is exemplified with the Samsung Galaxy S10 5G.
+If we look at the price of 5G smartphones, they mostly come with a premium in comparison to non 5G smartphones for example in case of Samsung Galaxy S10 5G.
 It should be noted that the 5G version of the S10 does come with more additional features than just the 5G connectivity.
-Eventually, what the analysis of Bill of Material and Average selling price shows is that even though the cost of the components is higher for the 5G variant of the smartphone, its selling price secures a higher margin for the device manufacturer today.
+Eventually, what the analysis of Bill of Material and Average selling price shows is that even though the cost of the components is higher for the 5G variant of the smartphone, its selling price secures a higher margin for the device manufacturers today.

 “5G ready” smartphones are going to be marketed

-An interesting thing to notice is the fact that because of longer replacement rate in some countries (closer to 4-5 years than 2 years) for smartphones, some MNOs will rather sell 5G-ready devices (i.e. devices supporting 5G even though 5G has not yet been deployed in the network) than 4G only device.
+An interesting fact is that because of longer replacement rate in some countries (closer to 4-5 years than 2 years) for smartphones, some MNOs will rather sell 5G-ready devices (i.e. devices supporting 5G even though 5G has not yet been deployed in the network) than 4G only device.
 The rationale for this carrier demand is to be able to switch as many users as possible on the less-costly 5G network when it is deployed.
-In countries where 5G launch are imminent, the same decision could be taken by operators and also device manufacturers that want to be able to respond to the consumer demand not to invest in 4G phones when 5G is coming soon.
+In countries where 5G launch is imminent, the same decision could be taken by operators and also device manufacturers wanting to be able to respond to the consumer demand not to invest in 4G phones when 5G is coming soon.